You are here

 As part of the background check process, CBI will forward the submitted fingerprints to the Federal Bureau of Investigation (FBI).
 You have the right to challenge the information contained in either the CBI or the FBI identification record.
 View details on challenging your criminal history record.
 Additionally, you may request a copy of your national criminal history record from the FBI.
 View details on obtaining your criminal history.

-This process can take up to six (6) weeks depending on your submission method, though usually occurs much more quickly.
-You may check your background status under the "Alerts" tab in your eLicensing account.(If blank, CDE has not yet received your background checks.)
+This process can take up to six (6) weeks depending on your submission method, though it usually occurs much more quickly.
+You may check your background status in the "My Profile" section of your COOL account.(If blank, CDE has not yet received your background checks.)
 Instructions on checking your fingerprint and application status

 Please note: CDE's Enforcement Unit will not review a background result until a complete application is received.

-You must have an eLicensing account before submitting fingerprints to CBI, so that we can update that account once the background checks are received:
+You must have a COOL account before submitting fingerprints to CBI, so that we can update that account once the background checks are received:

-- Create your one, lifetime eLicensing account under your complete legal name.
+- Create your one, lifetime COOL account under your complete legal name.